-Retiring PLTC
+PLTC retirement

 About PREP

-PREP is built on best practices and helps future lawyers gain practical skills and competencies with a consistent, integrated approach that combines interactive, transactional learning and simulation.
+Students complete learning modules as they advance through four phases of the program.
 Each phase builds on the last, as students work through more complex activities and develop competencies.
-The exercises assess not just knowledge but how students apply oral and written lawyering skills, as well as ethics, client relationship management and practice management skills.
+The exercises assess both knowledge and application of oral and written lawyering skills, as well as ethics, client relationship management and practice management skills.

 Have questions?